 It may seem like muddy paws and hairy furniture go hand-in-hand with dog ownership.
 You can actually keep your home clean and enjoy your pooch, and it doesn’t mean you need to invest tons of time, money or energy in housekeeping.
 This article’s tips are designed to allow you and Fido to spend more time playing and less time cleaning and still keep your home looking sharp.

 Your home is your safe space.
 It’s where you find shelter and comfort, create memories with your family and de-stress after a long day — and it may also be making you sick.
-Here are four ways your home could be harming your health and what you can do about it.
-1. Moisture High indoor […]
+Here are five ways your home (or your workplace) could be harming your health and what you can do about it.
+1. […]

 Those who understand, live, or express an unpleasant perspective risk living “alone in a world of wounds”, ostracized, living on the edge.
 The fact that this is so painful is particularly unfortunate as the world needs such people, now more than ever.